jotego/jtbin/mist/cps15/README.md

 # jtcps1

-Capcom System 1/1.5 compatible verilog core for FPGA by Jose Tejada (jotego).
+Capcom System 1/1.5/2 compatible verilog core for FPGA by Jose Tejada (jotego).

+# Memory Requirements

+All CPS1 and CPS1.5 operate correctly on a 32MB SDRAM system.
+Some CPS2 games may require a 64MB module.
+Those games are listed as having a GFX ROM of 16MB or more below.
+Please check the CPS2 ROM size section.

 # Control